-A fortification was built at Oxwich, near the south side of the Gower Peninsula, in the 13th century or earlier, but the building that stands on the site today dates from the 16th century, constructed in two phases by members of the Mansell family.
+A fortification was built at Oxwich, near the south edge of the Gower Peninsula, in the 13th century or earlier, but the building that stands on the site today dates from the 16th century, constructed in two phases by members of the Mansell family.
 Although referred to as a castle, perhaps partly because of the previous structure, the place is instead a fortified mansion, or manor house, centred on a rectangular courtyard which is lined by rooms on two sides, up to six stories tall.
 The large scale and the defensive elements of the house were designed to impress visitors rather than repel attacks, as by the time of its construction south Wales was a peaceful place, free from the campaigns and rebellions of previous centuries.

 The south range of Oxwich Castle, the first to be built, was in more recent times used as a farmhouse, and this survives intact, now housing a museum, while the larger, more elaborate and slightly later east range has been ruined since the 18th century, though constitutes the most interesting and photogenic part of the site.